abdur-im/data-analysis-projects/Satisfactions and Mental Health/README.md

 - [Full Report](#full-report)

 ## Introduction
-This project was completed in collaboration with a team from the University of Toronto for the course STA258.
+This project was completed in collaboration with a team from the University of Toronto for the course STA258H5 S - Statistics with Applied Probability.
 For comprehensive details about the collaborative nature of this work, please refer to the project [PDF 'Life_Satisfactions_and_Mental_Health.pdf'](Life_Satisfactions_and_Mental_Health.pdf).

 Mental health issues among youth are a global concern.
 This investigative study delves into the relationships between various life satisfaction aspects and perceived mental health among Canadian youth.
 The intention behind this analysis is to understand which areas of life satisfaction (like housing, body image, etc.) most impact the mental well-being of these individuals.